Óró Sé do Bheatha ‘Bhaile was a rallying call for Irish nationalism for nearly 300 years.

 The song now welcomes Granuaile home and refers to her imprisonment, which is mirrored by the effective imprisonment of the Irish people who saw their land being usurped by the English.

-Pearce emphasises that his Easter Rebellion will be a home grown affair when he refers symbolically to Granuaile coming over the sea to Ireland’s rescue with armed warriors who are “Irish – not French or Spanish.”
+Pearce emphasises that his Easter Rebellion will be a home grown affair.
+He refers symbolically to Granuaile coming over the sea to Ireland’s rescue with armed warriors who are “Irish – not French or Spanish.”

 This is a direct reference to the old Jacobite version of Óró Sé do Beatha ‘Bhaile which referred to Prince Charlie coming with French and Spanish warriors.
 That rebellion failed but this time Ireland’s fate would be in the hands Irish warriors.